Skip Navigation or Skip to Content

 Pre- and Post-Camp Care

-Pre- and post-camp are available for children 6 years of age and older.
+Pre- and post-camp care are available for children 6–13.
 Pre-registration is strongly encouraged.
 Registration is for the entire week; care is not available on a day-to-day basis.
 Campers must be picked up from post-camp by 5:30 p.m. or the late pick-up fee ($20 for every 15 minutes late) will be charged.
-Campers must be signed in and out of pre-camp and post-camp each day.
+Campers must be signed into pre-camp and signed out of post-camp each day.
 A light snack is provided in post-camp, but parents may also send extra snacks and drinks for registered campers.

 Times